-Over the years, I have developed invaluable relationships with a variety of multitalented professionals, my go-to team of experts, as you will.
-They have supported me over the years, in some way, helping me realize my dreams, or through a challenge, or with good old fashioned solid advice.
+Over the years, I have developed invaluable relationships with various multitalented professionals, my go-to team of experts, as you will.
+They have supported me over the years in some way, helping me realize my dreams through a challenge or with good old-fashioned advice.
 Everyone needs a little help.
-I look forward to introducing a few of them to you soon on my blog, I COVET.